RankMerging: A supervised learning-to-rank framework to predict links in large social network: Introduction

-Another way to address the issue consists in establishing a ranking of likely links according to a scalar metric, correlated with the existence of interactions between nodes.
-The user sets the number of links predicted by selecting the \textit{T} top-ranked pairs.
-Ranking metrics are often based on the structural properties of the network of known interactions, either at a local scale -- e.g. the number of common neighbors -- or at a global scale -- e.g. random walk or hitting time.
-See for example \cite{lu2011link} for a survey.
-Other sources of information are available to predict links, in particular node attributes such as age, gender or other profile information~\cite{backstrom2011supervised,bliss2013evolutionary}, geographic location~\cite{scellato2011exploiting}, as well as interaction attributes: frequencies~\cite{tylenda2009towards} or the time elapsed since the last interaction~\cite{raeder2011predictors}.
+In general, link prediction consists in inferring the existence of a set of links from the observed structure of a network.
+The edges predicted may correspond to links that are bound to appear in the future, as in the seminal formulation by~\cite{liben2007link}.
+They may also be existing links that have not been detected during the data collection process, in which case it is sometimes referred to as the missing link problem.
+In both cases, it can be described as a binary classification issue, where it is decided if a pair of nodes is connected or not.
+The features used are often based on the structural properties of the network of known interactions, either at a local scale (e.g. the number of common neighbors) or at a global scale (e.g. random walk or hitting time).
+See for example \cite{lu2011link} or \cite{al2011survey} for surveys.
+Other sources of information are available to predict links, in particular node attributes such as age, gender or other profile information~\citep{backstrom2011supervised,bliss2013evolutionary}, geographic location~\citep{scellato2011exploiting}, as well as interaction attributes: frequencies~\citep{tylenda2009towards} or the time elapsed since the last interaction~\citep{raeder2011predictors}.